 The Sanitary Engineering Division of Public Works currently operates in 38 communities by agreement.
-Pursuant to such agreements, the Sanitary Division maintains more than 1,500 miles of sanitary sewers and 1,100 miles of storm sewers, operates 65 sewage-pumping stations, and maintains one wastewater treatment plant.
+Pursuant to such agreements, the Sanitary Division maintains more than 1,500 miles of sanitary sewers and 1,100 miles of storm sewers and operates 67 sewage-pumping stations.
 Working in cooperation with the Ohio Environmental Protection Agency (Ohio EPA), the Northeast Ohio Regional Sewer District (NEORSD), the Cuyahoga County Board of Health (CCBH), and the various communities, the Sanitary Division works to maintain water quality.
 This is done through the construction of new sanitary sewers, maintenance of existing sewer systems, and the investigation and remediation of illicit discharges (sanitary sewage which is improperly discharged into storm sewers).